JHWebDeveloper/Able2-public-resources/README.md

 - Filenames are now retained after hitting Back when a Batch Name was entered.
 - Bug causing the combined settings of ARC: Fit to Frame + Background: Transparent + Overlay: TV|Laptop to not output an alpha channel.
 - Bug causing files not to save when directory selector popup appears in lieu of active save locations.

+### Removed
+- No longer providing a mac .zip version.
+It won't work on OS Catalina.
+Waiting on electron-builder to fix the issue.

 ## [2.0.1] - 7.31.2020